-  Most recently, Alabama, Tennessee, and Virginia last year passed legislation to exempt or extend current sales tax exemptions on the precious metals.
+Most recently, Alabama, Tennessee, and Virginia last year passed legislation to exempt or extend current sales tax exemptions on precious metals.
 With 42 states now having eliminated sales taxes on purchases of gold and silver, Mississippi may be the next state to do so.

 Under the status quo in Mississippi, citizens are discouraged from protecting their savings against the devaluation of the dollar because they are penalized with sales taxation for doing so.
 No state bordering Mississippi has the same policy.

-Passage of HB 508 would remove disincentives to holding gold and silver -- a move that has become especially pertinent at a time when inflation is ripping through the economy and wrecking havoc on family budgets.
+Passage of HB 508 would remove disincentives to holding gold and silver -- a move that has become especially pertinent at a time when inflation is ripping through the economy and wreaking havoc on family budgets.